blui/type-conversion-util/ARCHITECTURE.md

 ## Executive Summary

 The File Conversion API is a production-ready, security-hardened document conversion service designed for Windows Server environments.
-It provides reliable format conversion capabilities while maintaining strict network isolation and comprehensive security controls.
+Built with .NET 8 and C#, it provides reliable format conversion capabilities while maintaining strict network isolation and comprehensive security controls.
 The system emphasizes operational simplicity, defense-in-depth security, and predictable performance.

 ## System Context and Boundaries